According to the Large Program section of the ALMA Proposers Guide

 For this example, assume that the time available for science observations in C-7 between an LST of 2 and 8 h is 96 hours.
 PIs should check the Proposer’s Guide for the actual time available.
 The time available for Large Programs in C-7 over this LST range is then 48 h (i.e., half the available time).

 PIs also need to check the amount of time available for Band 7 observations.
-If configuration C-7 is scheduled for October, the LST range with the best conditions will be between LST of 13 h and 3 h.
-Since the required sources can be observed 23 and 11 LST, they will be observed in the period with generally stable weather conditions (i.e., night time).
-The weather conditions in October for C-7 at night are expected to be suitable for Band 7 observations 60% of the time.
+If configuration C-7 is scheduled for October, the LST range with the best weather conditions will be between LST of 22 h and 10 h.
+Since the sources in this example can be observed between 2 and 8 LST, they can be observed in the period with generally stable weather conditions (i.e., night time).
+The weather conditions in October at night are expected to be suitable for Band 7 observations 60% of the time.
 Therefore configuration C-7 will have ~ 96 * 0.6 = 57 h available for Band 7 observations.

 Since the requested time in C-7 (45 h in Band 7) is less than the time available for Large Programs (48 h) and less than the time expected for Band 7 weather (57 h), the Large Program is considered feasible.

 On the other hand, if the proposal requested 60 h of Band 7 time in C43-7, it would exceed the time available for Large Programs and the time suitable for Band 7.
 The proposed Large Program would then be judged to be at risk to be completed during the Cycle.
-The proposal team could reduce the risk by requesting a range of angular resolutions (e.g, 0.06-0.2”) so that the observations can be spread between C-7 and C-5.
+The proposal team could reduce the risk by requesting a range of angular resolutions (e.g., 0.03-0.06”) so that the observations can be spread between C-7 and C-8.
+Note that if the requested range includes both long-baseline and more compact configurations, only the latter will be considered.

 Proposals teams of Large Programs are encouraged to discuss the scheduling feasibility in the Scientific Justification.

-The Large programmes section of the ALMA Proposers Guide states:
+The Large Program section of the ALMA Proposers Guide states:

 "The proposal team for a Large Program should not in parallel submit their Large Program as one or more Regular Proposals, in which case the Regular Proposals will not be considered."